ashley190/travelapp/development-log.md

 26-September: Worked on cleaning up data from API.
 Wrote some helper functions to aid lookup and remove embedded ads.
 Start work on displaying data to user.
 27-September: Finished coding MVP.
 Discovered bug in saving history list.
 28-September: Changed file formats for saving and retrieving.
 Many bugs found when integrating save and retrieve function.
 Fixed bugs in code.
 Implemented error handling for API queries.
 Write automated tests for file_handlers and users.
 Found gap in worldcities.csv that has been corrected and db updated.
 29-September: Another day of testing.
+Complete writing automated test for all functionality in application.